homersoft/Mobilium/README.md

 NOTE:
 ```
+Right now Mobilium can be used only with reali iOS/iPadOS devices.
+Sumulators are not supported!
 iOS/iPad device needs to be connected to this same local network to which Mobilium Server machine is connected
 ```